mickelindahl/hapi_handlers/README.md

   object, models is  [sails create](http://sailsjs.com/documentation/reference/waterline-orm/models/create) return models object and done is promise resolve should be called one completion.
     - `onPreHandler` evoked before handler
-    - `onPreReply` evoked before reply. `done` shoudl be called with preferred reply payload.
+    - `onPreReply` evoked before reply. `done` should be called with preferred reply payload.
   -`getCriteria` function `function(request, done)` that calls done [waterline criteria](https://github.com/balderdashy/waterline-docs/blob/master/queries/query-language.md) used to update models in the database